 The other option is to file an election with the IRS to be taxed as an S Corp.
 An S Corp is the most popular type of corporation for one-person businesses because it can reduce the amount of Social Security and Medicare taxes you pay.
 And, unlike a C Corp, an S Corp isn’t a separate taxpaying entity.

 As an S Corp, corporate income or losses are passed through directly to the shareholders (that means you and anyone else who owns your business).
+As an S Corp owner, you’ll also enjoy the Qualified Business Income (QBI) deduction, which can help lower your tax bill.

 Normally, an S Corp doesn’t pay any taxes, but it must file an information return with the IRS.
 This reports how much the business earned or lost, as well as each shareholder’s portion of the corporate income or loss.